demyxsh/demyx/README.md

 demyx <arg>           Main demyx command
       backup          Back up an app
       compose         Accepts all docker-compose arguments
       config           Modifies an app's configuration
       cp              Wrapper for docker cp
       cron            Execute demyx cron
-      edit            Opens nano to edit .env and docker-compose.yml files exec            Accepts all docker exec arguments
+      edit            Opens nano to edit .env files exec            Accepts all docker exec arguments
-      healthcheck     Checks if WordPress apps are up info            Shows an app's .env and filter output list            List all apps
+      host            Command only available on the host OS, for more info: demyx host help healthcheck     Checks if WordPress apps are up info            Shows an app's .env and filter output list            List all apps